mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="lkv373a.jpg" alt="Photo of Lenkeng LKV373A HDMI extender" caption="The [Lenkeng LKV373A HDMI extender](https://amzn.to/3cxrYfI) was my first attempt at HDMI video capture." maxWidth="600px">}}

 Capturing video was tricky because the LKV373A transmitter isn't a video capture device.
-Its intended purpose is to pair with an LKV373A receiver that converts the network video stream back to an HDMI signal and plugs into a TV or monitor.
-In danman's investigation, he discovered a way to intercept and capture the video stream, but the LKV373A speaks a non-standard protocol that few video tools understand.
+Its intended purpose is to pair with an LKV373A receiver that converts the network stream back to HDMI output.
+In danman's investigation, he discovered a way to intercept and capture the video stream, but the LKV373A speaks a non-standard variant of the RTP protocol that few video tools understand.

 Fortunately, danman [contributed a patch to ffmpeg](https://ffmpeg.org/pipermail/ffmpeg-devel/2017-May/211607.html) that handles the LKV377A's goofy behavior, so I was able to render the stream using ffmpeg's video player: